ayaz-amin/RIPS/README.md

 # RIPS
 Reward Induced Program Synthesis for sample efficient and zero-shot reinforcement learning.
+The current version in the ```master branch``` is the most recent version of RIPS.

 ## Dev Log
 RIPS #001 "DOPPLER" (2020-10-24):